acgetchell/CDT-plusplus/README.md

 but slower static analysis integrated with [CMake][cmake] and [Ninja].
 Simply run the [scan.sh][33] script.

-Also, these tools build in **DEBUG** mode.
-You should probably not then run `unittests` as you will get thousands of lines of debugging output from the tests that create large triangulations.
-(You could use `--gtest_filter` to run just the tests that you want.)

 One of the [Travis-CI] jobs runs [Valgrind][valgrind]; be sure to look at the results to ensure you're not leaking memory.